 From Miles Davis to The Velvet Underground: Brian Eno picks 8 songs he couldn’t live without

-There’s something particularly joyful about Brian Eno and Desert Island Discs parallel influence on music.
-While the buzz of the business continues to bubble and swell around them they quietly and methodically go about their vital business.
+There’s something particularly joyful about Brian Eno and Desert Island Discs.
+Not only their comfortable pioneering smiles but their parallel influence on music.
+While the buzz of the business continues to bubble and swell around them, they quietly and methodically go about their vital business.

 Here, we’re revisiting eight songs Brian Eno couldn’t live without as he appeared as the guest on Sue Lawley’s Desert Island Discs back in January 1991.

-It’s a format which always invites its guests to share the journey which had brought them to the studio and whether it’s reflecting on the people who made the music or the scenarios the music soundtracked, the conversation is always an enlightening one.
-The same can, of course, be said for Brian Eno.
+It’s a format which always invites its guests to share the journey which had brought them to the highest highs, lowest lows, and ended up with them sitting across from their host with a mic.
+Whether it’s reflecting on the people who made the music or the scenarios the music soundtracked, the conversation is always an enlightening one.
+The same can, of course, be said for the pioneering electronic musician, Brian Eno.

-As Lawley then reveals, Eno is a terribly difficult man to pigeonhole and it’s something he’s been doing throughout his illustrious career both in a band and on his own, in the studio with David Bowie and behind the mixing desk with U2, Eno has done it all.
-It’s an eclecticism that is reflected in the music he would take with him to his desert island.
+As Lawley reveals, Eno is a terribly difficult man to pigeonhole.
+Dodging categorisation is something he’s been doing throughout his illustrious career both in a band and on his own, in the studio with David Bowie and behind the mixing desk with U2, Eno has done it all.
+It’s an eclecticism that is reflected in the music he would take with him to his own deserted island.

 Eno’s first pick is Gene Chandler’s ‘Duke Of Earl’ which was a track from a “group of songs that was a very big influence on me as a kid,” he said, before adding: “In fact, they sounded to me like music from outer space when I first picked them up on my transistor radio late at night.”
 He later continues: “Listening to music like that I realised I could make music.”

 The next pick may well appear as a trendy pick these days but in 1991 Eno used his next to choice to throw a spotlight on Fela Kuti which Eno describes as the “best dance music I’ve ever heard,” he continues.
-“With this record I can’t sit still.”
-It’s a hint at the myriad of influences that have been woven into Eno’s music throughout his career.
+“With this record, I can’t sit still.”
+It’s a hint at the myriad of influences that have been woven into Eno’s music throughout his long and winding career.

 The third choice is maybe something a little more expected.
 As Lawley delves into the musician’s art college past, Eno divulges his beatnik history and his penchant for women’s clothing during the swinging sixties, they do eventually lead into his selection of the Velvet Underground, a band Eno has worked with across his career.
 “They were very, very contrary,” muses Eno on picking ‘Sunday Morning’.
 “This was a time when everyone was singing about flowers in their hair and The Velvet Underground came out with songs about ‘Heroin’ and ‘Waiting for The Man’.
 They were very tough.
 Urban.
 And I thought with some very good songs.”